-For nitrogen, due to its dynamic nature in the soil-plant system, we also need to consider that not everything we apply is absorbed by the plant so we adjust the dose with an efficiency by dividing the calculated amount by the efficiency estimated for the block.
+For N, due to its dynamic nature in the soil-plant system and considering that not everything that is applied is absorbed by the plant, the dose should be adjusted by dividing the calculated amount by the percent efficiency estimated for the block.

-Nutrient demand corresponds to the amount of nutrients that the tree needs for growth and fruit production, including the allocation to fruits, leaf, shoots, roots, permanent wood, etc. By quantifying these nutrient allocations, it has been possible to determine the total demand for different tree fruit crops.
-For example, Cheng and Raba (2009) calculated nutrient requirement as a function of fruit yield (bushels/acre) based on the nutrient requirement obtained in their study, assuming that the ratio between net accumulation of each nutrient in the whole tree from budbreak to fruit harvest and its amount in fruit remains constant across the range of fruit yield (Table 2).
+Nutrient demand corresponds to the amount of nutrients that the tree needs for growth and fruit production, including the allocation to fruits, leaf, shoots, roots, and permanent wood.
+By quantifying these nutrient allocations, it has been possible to determine the total demand for different tree fruit crops.

-In apples and other tree fruit species, the fruit and new shoots account for more than 90% of total nitrogen demand (Cheng and Raba 2009; Silva and Rodriguez 1995).
-For P and K, the partitioning is mostly to the fruit and secondarily to the leaf, representing more than 75% of the nutrient demand (Silva and Rodriguez 1995).
+In apples and other tree fruit species, the fruit and new shoots account for more than 90% of total N demand (Cheng and Raba 2009; Silva and Rodríguez 1995).
+For P and K, the partitioning is mostly to the fruit and secondarily to the leaf, representing more than 75% of the nutrient demand (Silva and Rodríguez 1995).
 Assuming leaves and pruning material are recycled in the orchard, fruit extraction generally correlates well with nutrient demand in established orchards.
-The following table summarizes nutrient demand reported by different authors, for different tree fruit, based on fruit extraction and tree growth in well-equilibrated orchards (Table 3).
+The following table summarizes nutrient demand reported by different authors, for different tree fruit, based on fruit extraction and tree growth in well equilibrated orchards (Table 2).

-Table 3.
-Tree fruit demands for primary macronutrients per ton of fruit harvested. view as image
+Table 2.
+Tree fruit demand for primary macronutrients per ton of fruit harvested. view as image

 Palmer and Dryden 2006;